-Some malware will modify Windows Registry keys in order to establish a position among "autoruns" or ensure the malware launches each time an OS is launched.
+Some malware will modify Windows Registry keys to establish a position among "autoruns" or ensure the malware launches each time an OS is launched.
 InfoWorld's Roger A. Grimes wrote in 2015 that the vast majority of malware today modifies registry keys as one mode of ensuring long-term residence within a network.

 Manually auditing your Windows registry keys to detect abnormalities is a massive task.
 It would theoretically require the comparison of log files to the tens of thousands of autorun settings.
 While there are some possible shortcuts, efficiently determining modifications to your registry keys is typically best achieved with a file integrity monitoring solution.

 Operating systems contain a host of temporary folders, which range from internet caches to application data.
 These files are an inherent part of the OS, allowing the system to process and compress information to support the user experience.
 By nature, these temporary folders are typically defaulted, writeable for all users to enable internet browsing, the creation of Excel spreadsheets, and other common activities.